daostack/arc.js_legacy/README.md

 See also  [Running Against a Ganache Database](#running-against-a-ganache-database), [Deploying to Other Testnets](#deploying-to-other-testnets) and [Run Lint and Tests](#run-lint-and-tests)

 ## Deploying to Other Testnets
 The "network" environment variable defines which network arc.js understands you to be deploying to when you run the "migrateContracts" script.
 For safety it assumes a different HTTP port for each network.
-Can be "live" (the mainnet), "kovan" or "ganache" (To Come: [support for Ropsten and Rinkeby testnets](http://github.com/daostack/arc.js/issues/50)).
+Can be "live" (the mainnet), "kovan" or "ganache" (To Come: [Support for Ropsten and Rinkeby testnets](http://github.com/daostack/arc.js/issues/50)).
 The default is "ganache".

 ## Running Against a Ganache Database